saichandu415/PDF2HTML/README.md

 # PDF2HTML
-Small Jar utility to convert PDF to HTML
+Simple Jar utility to convert PDF to HTML

 ## Properties
 This utility uses pdfix library, obtain the key from the website and update in the properties file